 Another important area to monitor is bad debts expense.
 If bad debts are increasing, the company should investigate why that's happening.
 Finding the source of bad debts may unfold problems in the credit approval process.

-Providing early payment incentives is common practice in B2B credit management.
+Providing early payment incentives is common practice in B2B business credit management.
 For example, you might offer a 1% discount for paying 10 days early and a 2% discount for 15 days early.
 How much discount to provide needs to be weighed against product cost, profit margin, and the current financial state of the company.

 Are You In The Collections Business?